 of Baking

 All knowledge, we believe, is like language.
 Its constituent parts index the world and so are inextricably a product of the activity and situations in which they are produced.
 A concept, for example, will continually evolve with each new occasion of use, because new situations, negotiations, and activities inevitably recast it in new, more densely textured form.
-(Brown et al., 1989, p.
-34).
+(Brown et al., 1989, 34).
+In my course, there were two ways in which learning was situated.
+Through the seminars we modelled some of the practices of sharing research that academics must participate in.
+We also modelled practice of how to engage with academic texts, and what counts as quality resources.

 I was given 2 x 2hour lectures per week for about 24 weeks.
 With the above aims in mind I divided my course time into a “research methodologies” component (in the first lecture each week) and a research seminar component (in the second lecture each week).
 The research methodologies component included discussions around theoretical frameworks relevant to the fields of Visual Culture Studies and Visual Communication.
 During these sessions we discussed conventions of academic writing and methods of research.
-Meanwhile (not during class time) students were working on finding a suitable research topic that interested them, and related to their own practical work.
+Meanwhile (not during class time) students were working on finding a suitable research topic that interested them and related to their own practical work.
 Included in the methodologies component of the course were specific outings to a bowling alley, kitchens where chefs learnt how to cook, and a gaming arcade.
 Each of these outings was constructed as an empirical incursion, to apply methods of analysis, or test theories that we had discussed in lectures.
-For example, a series of lectures that focused on understanding Barthes theory of semiology culminated in an outing to kitchens used to train chefs how to cook (figs. 1-8).
-Students were grouped into pairs, and had to bake a chocolate cake using a recipe that I provided.
+For example, a series of lectures that focused on understanding Barthes theory of semiology culminated in an outing to kitchens used to train chefs how to cook.
+Students were grouped into pairs and had to bake a chocolate cake using a recipe that I provided.
 All students had the same recipe, the same ingredients and the same equipment.
 This scenario provided a good opportunity to talk about the differences between the rules and conventions of language and the speech act (langue and parole in Barthes’ terms) (Barthes, 1967).

 Some students had never baked a cake, but all had eaten a cake.
 Where possible we actively tried to make links with what we were doing and Barthes’ ideas.
 Students took photos that we used to deepen our discussion in the following lesson.
 What I liked about this was that we used images of our own experiences for exploring theory.
-This is one example of an outing – we went on 6 different outings throughout the year.

 This component of the course was an integral part of the supervision process since it provided the theoretical paradigm for the students’ research reports, and in which I was actively trying to develop students’ capacity and confidence.
 I was modelling practice through constructing myself as a fellow researcher on these outings; also waiting to see what would happen.
 Even though these outings were part of the course design, they interrupted the expected flow of learning, and challenged students to new capabilities, as students were participating in ‘research’, and questioning taken for granted assumptions.
 The outings drew attention to what we do in lectures, as well as what we don’t do outside of lectures.
 Thus, this course the lecture theatre and by contrast the environments outside of the university, like the bowling alley and other spaces were utilised as context and content, highlighting the ways in which theories can be used to critique taken-for-granted assumptions, and to foster a culture of critical thinking.

 Parallel to these lectures and outings, each week, in the second lecture slot, we held mini-seminars, in which group members at first including myself, (to model practice) took turns to present ‘literature reviews’ of articles we had read.
 Because the presentations were framed as ‘literature reviews’ we discussed the characteristics and purpose of a literature review is, and set up assessment criteria for the presentations, which were linked to the assessment criteria for the research report before the first presentation.
 Each student who attended the mini-seminars was given a peer assessment form and had to make comment on each presentation and present these in a portfolio of evidence at the end of the semester.
-This helped the students to record their engagement with the presentations and also meant that they were engaged with the assessment criteria that would be used to assess them form early on.
+This helped the students to record their engagement with the presentations and meant that they were engaged with the assessment criteria that would be used to assess them form early on.

 References